5 Days In Molokai

 Coconut on beach - Papohaku Beach - Molokai Hawaii

-Swimming, on the other hand, is very hazardous out here so stick to the beach.
+Swimming, however, is very hazardous out here, so stick to the beach.
 On a windy day, the flying fine sand will be quite annoying, but moving to one of the wooden benches overlooking the beach will do the trick.
-Sunsets are (obviously) quite glorious, and though I can never quite see them myself, that “green flash” just before the sun’s final dip on the horizon is supposedly quite visible from this beach (binoculars will come in handy for this).
+Sunsets are (obviously) quite glorious here.

 Red sand dune before sunset - Papohaku Beach - Molokai - Hawaii